 System memory signal lengths must be tuned to the total target length of the clock pairs SCMDCLK/SCMDCLK#.
-Refer to the individual group signal length matching requirements found in their corresponding chapter for each system memory group.
+Refer to the individual group signal length matching requirements found in the corresponding chapter section for each system memory group.
 In addition, SCMDCLK must be tuned to SCMDCLK#.

-Special attention must be paid upon how the clock signals would affect the 2.5 V flood to any of the 2.5 V DIMM pins because the clock signals are routed on the bottom signal.
+Special attention must be paid to how the clock signals would affect the 2.5 V flood to any of the 2.5 V DIMM pins because the clock signals are routed on the bottom signal.
 This is especially important in the area where the clocks must serpentine in or near the DIMM connector area.
-For an example of the clock routing on the bottom signal layer, see Figure 5-30 and Figure 5-31 (DDR Clock Bottom Signal Layer Routing Example 1 and 2).
+For an example of the clock routing on the bottom signal layer, see Figure 71 and Figure 72 (DDR Clock Bottom Signal Layer Routing Example 1 and 2).